Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget

 \paragraph{State Continuity.} TEEs, such as those provided by Intel SGX, do not provide persistent state.
 If a TEE crashes or is maliciously restarted, its runtime state is lost.
 Hence, applications running in TEEs must explicitly address this.
 Unfortunately sealing described above can only ensure that the state content is protected and a TEE can detect if it was tampered with.
 However, it cannot detect if the state it is unsealing is the most recent or whether there is another TEE that is already running from the same state.
 These attacks are possible in the case of a compromised storage service or operating system.
 We observe that for a TEE running DP code this means that one can either reset the budget that has been stored in a sealed state --- mounting a rollback attack, or start more than one enclave from the same state --- mounting a fork attack.
 To this end, one needs to rely on external methods for maintaining state continuity~\cite{jangid2021towards}.

 State continuity can be obtained using hardware primitives such as monotonic counters, NVRAM or TPM~\cite{strackx2016ariadne,parno2011memoir, brandenburger2017rollback}.
-Alternatively, state continuity can be implemented with a set of nodes such as ROTE~\cite{matetic2017rote}, Narrator\cite{niu2022narrator} or Nimble~\cite{angel2023nimble} that guarantee fault-tolerance through replication.
-At a high level these systems maintain a state across multiple TEEs running on separate machines to avoid one point of failure.
-To guarantee state freshness and liveness, these systems assume that a majority of the nodes are alive.
-Adding more replicas to the protocol can further strengthen their robustness guarantees (\eg as described in~\cite{angel2023nimble}).
+However, such solutions present one point of failure.
+An alternative is to store a state replicated across multiple nodes (e.g., via a distributed ledger).
+To guarantee fault-tolerance in a malicious setting they assume that a majority of the nodes is alive and honest (e.g., implemented using TEEs as in~ROTE~\cite{matetic2017rote}, Narrator\cite{niu2022narrator}, Nimble~\cite{angel2023nimble} and Confidential Consortium Framework~\cite{russinovich2019ccf}).

-We abstract the functionality of state continuity module~(SCM) in~\cref{alg:scm}.
+Our protocol relies on an SCM abstraction and is independent of the exact implementation.
+We abstract the required functionality of state continuity module~(SCM) in~\cref{alg:scm}.
 It closely resembles the one presented in Nimble~\cite{angel2023nimble} while explicitly stating the signing and state update operations of the service.